6 STEPS TO PREPARING A SUSTAINABILITY REPORT

 This tool provides a roadmap on how to begin your sustainability reporting, with an overview of the reporting frameworks and standards available, the process and resources involved, and useful links to other tools that can simplify the reporting process.

 The first part of the tool presents general information about sustainability, non-financial reporting, and frameworks and standards, including the latest updates from the European Directive on non-financial and diversity disclosures, the Global Reporting Initiative (GRI), and the UN Sustainable Development Goals (SDGs).
-The GRI Standard is regularly referred to as the most widely-used and comprehensive framework for non-financial reporting.
+The GRI Standards are regularly referred to as the most widely-used and comprehensive framework for non-financial reporting.

 The second part of the tool is a practical guide on the preparation of a sustainability report, detailing the step-by-step reporting process for your company to effectively prepare its non-financial report.
-Included are references to additional sources of information that will make this document more useful and reader-friendly.
+References to additional resources that will make this document more useful and reader-friendly are included.

-This is the current edition of the Report Adviser’s practical guide to sustainability reporting.
+This is the current edition of the Report Adviser’s Practical Guide to Sustainability Reporting.
 Your opinion is important to us.
-Please, let us know how we can improve this tool to make it more useful for you.
-Send your comments to firstname.lastname@example.org
+Let us know how we can improve this tool to make it more useful for you, by sending your feedback to firstname.lastname@example.org

 SECTION 1 ABOUT SUSTAINABILITY AND NON-FINANCIAL REPORTING